 Here are some ways to get them:

-- Look on acapella sites – The grand-daddy is Acapellas4u, but nowadays there are many more, of which voclr.it seems to be the dominant one.
+- Look on acapella sites – The grand-daddy is Acapellas4u, but nowadays there are many more, of which voclr.it seems to be the dominant one (though both sites are currently running up against serious licensing issues).
 They may ask you to register, or even pay a small fee, but they are reliable sources for almost limitless desirable acapellas

 - Get them from a DJ download pool – Are you a member of a download pool, such as BPM Supreme, ZipDJ, Promo Only, DJ City and so on?
 These subscription services that offer an “all you can eat” approach to new music for working DJs can be a great source of acapellas